Medical Student Exam Policy

 Clerkship Scheduled Exam Times

-NBME exams will be administered in the afternoon, due to a pattern of NBME technical difficulties.
 Students are expected to report for their exams per the start time provided by their clerkships.
 End times provided are approximate, based on starting the exam on time without any complications.
 NBME technical difficulties, personal laptop issues, and/or weather issues have the potential to substantially delay examination end times; students should take this into account when scheduling travel (flights or any other travel arrangements) after examinations.
 While it is the rare occurrence, NBME online difficulties have delayed end times by over 4 hours.
 The school does not guarantee end times and will not reimburse or reschedule a student who misses an airline flight due to an extended NBME end time.

 All internally-developed multiple choice exams will be timed on average at 90 seconds per question in alignment with the USMLE and NBME exam timing.
 Please see exam writing guidelines below.
-Exams in PrISM can be timed up to 120 seconds per question.
+Exams in PISCEs can be timed up to 120 seconds per question.

 Scoring Adjustments (for Internally-Developed Exams)

-If faculty determine that questions on an internally-developed exam must be adjusted or removed after the exam has been administered (typically due to more than 1 correct answer or no correct answer), the exam will be re-scored against the remaining number of questions (e.g. If two questions are removed from a 30 question exam, the exam will be re-scored based on the total correct of the remaining 28 questions).
+If faculty determine that questions on an internally-developed exam must be adjusted or removed after the exam has been administered (typically due to more than 1 correct answer or no correct answer), the exam will be re-scored against the remaining number of questions (e.g., If two questions are removed from a 30 question exam, the exam will be re-scored based on the total correct of the remaining 28 questions).
 Grading will then be based solely on the remaining valid questions.
 Any changes in the exam scoring will be posted on Blackboard and will apply to all students.
 All courses should include this policy in their syllabi.

 All internally-developed multiple choice questions should be consistent with recommendations of the NBME.
 The NBME provides an Item Writing Manual, “Constructing Written Test Questions for the Basic and Clinical Sciences” via their website.
-The guidelines in this section were adopted by BUSM in March 2012 and updated in 2019 to meet current NBME recommendations.
+The guidelines in this section were adopted by BUSM in March 2012 and periodically updated to meet current NBME recommendations.